EinGuterWaran/ELO-Ranking-Calculator/README.md

 ### Example input files + randomly generated input file
 You find three example files in the input folder.
 One are German battle rap matches of BMCL from "Rap am Mittwoch", [which can be found on Wikipedia](https://de.wikipedia.org/w/index.php?title=Rap_am_Mittwoch#Begegnungen_der_BMCL) and one are fantasy football games I made up.
-The last one are 200000 randomly generated matches between 200 randomly generated players.
+The other ones are 200000/1000000 randomly generated matches between 200/500 randomly generated players.
 The tool I wrote to generate them can also be found in this repository (*random_input_generator.py*).